knaackbuilt/coloncasianolaw/index.md

     title:"Defending The People",
     date: "February 16, 2022",
     image:"capitol.jpg",
     description:"A short sentence that is really catching and informative.
-Adirel is super smart, kind, and is also 6'2' so basically the whole package.",
+Adriel is super smart, kind, and is also 6'2' so basically the whole package.",
     buttons: [
         {
             text:"Contact Him",